-The Husqvarna 142 chain saw is a great power tool for homeowners.
+The Husqvarna 142 chain saw is designed for light duty use by homeowners.
 A minimal weight of only 4.6kg coupled with a compact design makes this machine easy for novices to handle.
-1.6kW of engine power makes it versatile enough to tackle odd jobs around the garden, cut firewood and even fell the occasional tree.
-If you would like to complement your range of outdoor equipment with an occasional use chain saw, the Husqvarna 142 is definitely a suitable addition.
+The technical data in the owners manual lists 1.9kW of engine power.
+This makes the 142 versatile enough to tackle odd jobs around the garden, cut firewood and even fell the occasional tree.

 |Model Name||Husqvarna 142|